-The region already has a reputation for being affordable, but that still begs the question: how much do you budget for a Central Europe trip?
+The region already has a reputation for being affordable, but that still begs the question: how much do you budget for a Central Europe itinerary?
 On average, your money will certainly go farther in this region compared to Western Europe, however, it is by no means the “cheapest” area to travel in Europe.
 Conversely, it is entirely possible to maintain a tight budget when travelling in this region.

-For the purposes of this article, I’ll be concentrating on the costs of travelling in Hungary, Poland, Slovakia, the Czech Republic, and East Germany.
+For the purposes of this article, I’ll be concentrating on the costs of travelling in Hungary, Poland, Slovakia, the Czech Republic, and Eastern Germany.
 However, the pricing guide could easily be applied to Croatia and Slovenia, which both tend to be more expensive than the rest of the Balkans, where travel can generally be cheaper.

 Like most anywhere else, accommodation costs are probably going to be where the majority of your money will go on a Central Europe trip.
 Compared to elsewhere in Western Europe, however, the price of a bed shouldn’t break the bank.